|

 unbelievable night.

-But there was still a last chance to say farewell and the warbler was wheeled out again to sing something about saying goodbye.
-Given the fact that she was far from rotund, the fat lady still hadn't sung and next on the podium were Ant and Dec to coordinate some award-giving from the Premier League, The FA and from Newcastle United.
-The "Who are ya?" for Ant and Dec was tongue in cheek but some boos for Chairman Freddy Shepherd were less so as Al was handed various trinkets, including a cast of the boots with which he broke Jackie Milburn's goalscoring record.
+namesake father played for Newcastle) - perhaps suggesting which way to dive.
+There was still a last chance to say farewell and the warbler was wheeled out again to sing something about saying goodbye.
+Given the fact that she was far from rotund, the fat lady still hadn't sung and next on the podium were Ant and Dec (looking nervous but very pleased with themselves) to coordinate some award-giving from the Premier League, The FA and from NUFC.
+The "Who are ya?" chant for the TV duo was tongue in cheek but some boos for the arrival of Chairman Freddy Shepherd were less charitable as Al received various trinkets, including a cast of the boots with which he broke Jackie Milburn's goalscoring record.
 Shearer was interviewed and was unusually tongue-tied as the emotion in his voice was obvious.
 And then he and his three kids went on a final lap of honour which seemed to fly by as the noise level remained consistently high with all four stands cheering him round.
+As he neared the tunnel for the last time, he gave a final wave and fireworks were launched from the stands as shiny tickertape cascading down on to the pitch.
+A suitable blockbuster finale.
+All of us had taken part in,

-and experienced, an evening of pure escapism - it wasn't a real match and
+and experienced, an evening of pure escapism.
+It wasn't a real match and

 perhaps declaring our undying love for a sheet metal worker's son for kicking a